ipdk-io/networking-recipe/docs/guides/es2k/build-p4-programs.md

   dnf localinstall p4-sde*.rpm --allowerasing

   ```
-  - Note: Default location for installed packages is `/usr/bin` and these rpms are not relocatable
+  - Note: Default location for installed packages is under `/usr` and these rpms
+are not relocatable

 - After installing the RPMs, confirm the version of the cpt and p4c-pna-xxp.